Lokno/ArduinoControlUtilities/README.md

   * Reverse - swap "Start" and "End"
   * Perform Selected - perform the sweep selected in the "Sweep History" window (second screenshot)
   * Perform History - perform all the sweeps in the order they appear in the "Sweep History" window (second screenshot)
-  * Export CSV - exports the sweeps in the order they appear in the "Sweep History" window to a CSV file called "servo_history.csv"
+  * Export CSV - exports the sweeps in the order they appear in the "Sweep History" window to a CSV file called `servo_history.csv`.
+This CSV can be used as input to servo_sketch_generator.py
 * Buttons in the "Sweep History" window:
   * Remove Action - deletes the selected line representing a previously performed servo sweep
   * Move Up - moves the selected line upwards.
 This will change the order the sweeps are performed by "Perform History"